One People, One Soul

 December 2017

-Following an organisational restructure, Benny Wenda is elected Chairman of ULMWP, and Jacob Rumbiak becomes International Spokesperson.
+Following an organisational restructure, Benny Wenda is elected Chairman of ULMWP, with Jacob Rumbiak elected Spokesperson.

 January 2019